Tonsil cancer is a type of oropharyngeal cancer. These cancers affect the mouth and throat.

 - unexplained weight loss

-If the doctor thinks there is a possibility of tonsil cancer, they will recommend that a person sees a specialist.
-A specialist may then do other tests and exams to check for cancer, including a biopsy.
+If the doctor thinks that there is a possibility of tonsil cancer, they will recommend seeing a specialist.
+The specialist may do other tests, including:

 The stages of tonsil cancer are:

 Stage 0: Changes have occurred in cells that increase their risk of becoming cancerous.
 These are precancerous cells, but they are not cancer.
 They have not spread.